basaandewiel/basaandewiel.github.io/_posts/2024-02-24-Wireguard_on_openwrt_behind_isp_router.md

 192.168.1.0/24 dev wg0 scope link
 ```

-* 10.0.0.138 is the default router in my remote (holiday) loction.
+* 10.0.0.138 is the default router in my remote (holiday) location.
 NB: the subnet of my remote LAN is the same as the subnet used for IP numbers by wg.
 As long as there are no overlapping IP numbers this does not seem to be a problem.
 * wlo1 is the name of the wireless interface of my Linux laptop
 * the line with docker in it, is because I have docker installed on my linux laptop, so is possibly not present in your situation
 * the last line is added by `wg-quick up wg0` and instructs that the IP range 192.168.1.0/24 must be routed via the wg0 device (that is also created by bringing wg up).
 This means that all other traffic is routed to the default gateway as specified in the first route.